R-D-King/grad-proj/README.md

    - DHT22 temperature/humidity sensor to GPIO pin 4
    - Soil moisture sensor to SPI interface (MCP3008 ADC on channel 0)
    - Water level sensor to GPIO pin 17
+   - Light sensor (LDR) to MCP3008 ADC on channel 1
+   - Rain sensor to MCP3008 ADC on channel 2
+   - BMP180 pressure sensor to I2C bus
 3. Run the setup script to create a virtual environment and install dependencies:
    ```python setup.py```
 4. Activate the virtual environment: ```source venv/bin/activate```